Surgical Procedures: Maxillectomy

 - Subtotal maxillectomy: Removes only part of the maxilla using one of the above procedures.

-- Total maxillectomy: Removes the entire maxilla on one side (unilateral), as well as the hard palate and orbital floor (bone below eye).
+- Total maxillectomy: Removes the whole maxilla on one side (unilateral), as well as the hard palate and orbital floor (bone below the eye).
 Reconstructive surgery, possibly with prosthetics, will be needed after this surgery.

-Note: In some cases, chronic tearing of the eyes is a problem for patients depending on the surgery.
-This happens because there is a blockage in the tubes that normally drain tears.
+Note: Depending on the surgery, chronic tearing of the eyes may be a problem for patients.
+This happens because there is a blockage in the tubes that drain tears.
 Your surgeon may place small tubes to allow the tears to drain into the nose.
 Other surgeries, including skin grafting, the placement of a tracheostomy (tube/hole that allows you to breathe through the neck), and/or feeding tube may also be needed.

-Some of these procedures require the use of prosthetic (artificial) devices to fill in the roof of the mouth where the bone was removed.
+With some of these procedures, you may need a prosthetic (artificial) device to fill in the roof of the mouth where the bone was removed.
 This helps makes it possible to eat, speak, and swallow as normally as possible.
 A prosthetic device may also be used to keep skin grafts in place.

 What are the risks of a maxillectomy?

 As with any surgery, there are risks and possible side effects.
 These can be: